aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/epub-to-docx/_index.md

     Converter.ConvertEPUB(stream, options, savePath);
 {{< /highlight >}}

-In the example, we use the OpenRead () method of System.IO.FileStream class to open and read source files from the file system at the specified path.
+In the example, we use the OpenRead() method of System.IO.FileStream class to open and read source files from the file system at the specified path.
 The [DocSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/docsaveoptions/constructors/main) constructor initialize an instance of the DocSaveOptions class that is passed to ConvertEPUB() method.
 The ConvertEPUB() method takes the `stream`, `options`,  output file path `savePath` and performs the conversion operation.
 The DocSaveOptions class provides numerous properties that give you full control over a wide range of parameters and improve the process of converting EPUB to DOCX format.
 In the example, we use the PageSetup property that specifies the page size of the DOCX document.

 ## **Output Stream Providers**
 If it is required to save files in the remote storage (e.g., cloud, database, etc.) you can implement [ICreateStreamProvider](https://apireference.aspose.com/net/html/aspose.html.io/icreatestreamprovider) interface to have manual control over the file creating process.
-This interface designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering document/page.
+This interface is designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering the document/page.

 {{% alert color="primary" %}}